Affording an R-MA Education

 Once a student is enrolled, R-MA will continue to provide financial aid in subsequent years provided parents continue to demonstrate financial need.

 Please note that financial aid is available on a limited basis, so please apply early.
-This aid is awarded on a first-come first-served basis, with returning students having priority.
+This aid is awarded on a first-come-first-served basis, with returning students having priority.
 Due to limited funds and a desire to provide some assistance to as many students as possible R-MA cannot guarantee full funding of a student’s financial need.
-The average award is $4,000-$7,000 for boarding students and $1,800-$4,000 for day students.

-Financial Aid is not available to International Students or for the Summer Programs.
+Financial Aid is not available for the Summer Programs.

-·Family Guide to Financial Aid courtesy of School and Student Services by NAIS
+Applying for Financial Aid courtesy of School and Student Services by Community Brands